graphql/graphql-spec/spec/Section 3 -- Type System.md

 queried field names (or aliases) are the keys and the result of evaluating the field is the value, ordered by the order in which they appear in the query.

+All fields defined within an Object type must not have a name which begins with {"__"} (two underscores), as this is used exclusively by GraphQL's introspection system.

 For example, a type `Person` could be described as:

 ```